HartP97/Computer-Pointer-Controller/README.md

 ## Run the application
 If everything was installed correctly, the application can be run with the following command:
-`python3 app.py -fdm models/face-detection-adas-binary-0001.xml -lrm models/landmarks-regression-retail-0009.xml -hpm models/head-pose-estimation-adas-0001.xml -gem models/gaze-estimation-adas-0002.xml -flags ffd flr fhp fge  -i demo.mp4`
+`python3 app.py -fdm models/face-detection-adas-binary-0001.xml -lrm models/landmarks-regression-retail-0009.xml -hpm models/head-pose-estimation-adas-0001.xml -gem models/gaze-estimation-adas-0002.xml -flags ffd flr fhp fge  -i ../bin/demo.mp4`
 (Also see above mentioned command line options to achieve different results)

-# Left to-do
-- Explanation of the directory structure and overview of the files used in the project

-Benchmarking
+## Benchmarking
 - results for models of different precisions
 - Discussion of the difference in the results among the models with different precisions (for instance, are some models more accurate than others?)